Dara433/e-commerce-platform/README.md

     *By isolating this step before installing dependencies with `npm ci`, Docker can cache the result of the installation.
     This means that if these files haven’t changed between builds, Docker will reuse the cached dependency layer—avoiding a fresh install and significantly speeding up the build process*

 - `npm ci --only=production` excludes packages listed under `devDependencies` in our `package.json`.
-Installing only what is needed to run the app- not what's needed to develop or test it, hence, it speeds up run time for the production environment.
+Installing only what is needed to run the app- not what's needed to develop or test it, hence, it speeds up run time.

 - We copied the built files from the root directory `.` into the container's root directory `.`  (*remember we've set the container's root directory as `.app` from WORKDIR*)